LeeMorinUCF/QMB3311S22/demo_26_PP_Ch_15_Test_Debug/README.md

 Let's compare ```unittest``` with ```doctest```.

-- For large suites of tests, which are useful for complex programs, it is nice to have the tesing code in a separate file, instead of an excessively long docstring.
+- For large suites of tests, which are useful for complex programs, it is nice to have the testing code in a separate file, instead of an excessively long docstring.
 - In ```unittest```, each test case can be in a separate method, making the test cases independent of each other.
-In cotrast, the test cases in docstrings retain values in memory from the previous function calls.
+In contrast, the test cases in docstrings retain values in memory from the previous function calls.
 - With each test case in a separate method, rather than in a docstring, we can instead write a docstring for each test case,